rampal-punia/python-tutorials/7_pyhton_questions/2_str_var_nums_questions.md

 It's also worth mentioning that the same thing applies for the True boolean, it is considered as 1 when used in a mathematical operation.

-### Question 21

-- What is the length of '\n' and  r'\n'.
+## 21 What is the length of '\n' and  r'\n'

-In Python, the string '\n' represents a newline character, which is a special character used to indicate the end of a line of text.
+Ans: In Python, the string '\n' represents a newline character, which is a special character used to indicate the end of a line of text.
 This character is represented by a backslash \ followed by the letter n.

 When you use the built-in len() function to get the length of the string '\n', it returns 1.
 This is because the len() function returns the number of characters in the string, and the string '\n' contains only one character: the newline character.